Core Topic · last checked 2026-07-02

 If any item is unclear, do not treat the broker as ready for live funding.

-Trading live introduces execution risk, slippage, spread costs, emotional stress, and the chance of rapid losses.
-Regulators warn that forex scams often promise unrealistic returns and pressure traders to add funds.
-Before funding a live account, verify the firm’s authorisation, watch for clone-firm alerts, and understand complaint and compensation frameworks in your region.
+Going live introduces execution risk, slippage, spread costs, emotional pressure and the possibility of rapid losses.
+Regulators warn that forex scams can promise unrealistic returns and pressure traders to add funds.
+Before funding an account, check the firm’s authorisation, look for clone-firm alerts and understand the complaint and compensation arrangements available in your region.

-Demo accounts help learn the platform and test orders but don’t replicate live market conditions perfectly.
-According to MetaTrader, demos have full platform features but use virtual money, so profits aren’t real.
-A strategy that appears smooth on demo may behave differently when real spreads, fills, and emotions come into play.
+Demo accounts can help users learn a platform and test order placement, but they do not perfectly reproduce live market conditions.
+MetaTrader states that demo accounts have full platform features while using virtual money, so any profits are not real.
+A strategy that appears smooth in a demo may perform differently when real spreads, fills and emotions are involved.

-When researching platforms, don’t just check if the platform exists; confirm if the broker’s live account supports it for your region and account type.
-MetaTrader documentation shows that account details like leverage and type depend on the broker’s server.
-Verify live server access, available account types, and whether hedging or netting applies if relevant to your trading.
+When assessing platform support, establish not only whether the platform is offered, but whether the broker supports it on a live account for your region and chosen account type.
+MetaTrader documentation shows that details such as leverage and account type depend on the broker’s server.
+Confirm access to the live server, available account types and, where relevant to your trading, whether hedging or netting applies.

-Before depositing, research the broker’s legal entity, regulator registration, and any warning-list history.
-The UK’s FCA highlights that many scams involve unauthorised or clone brokers and recommends checking the Warning List and Financial Services Register.
-If the broker isn’t authorised in your jurisdiction, assume protections may be limited until proven otherwise.
+Before depositing, examine the broker’s legal entity, regulator registration and any warning-list history.
+The UK’s FCA notes that many scams involve unauthorised or clone brokers and advises checking the Warning List and Financial Services Register.
+If a broker is not authorised in your jurisdiction, do not assume protections are available; they may be limited until proven otherwise.

 Common questions